Intro-Sci-Comp-UIowa/biol-6298-dstffn/data/README.md

+# Data Aquisition
 ### This folder contains the CEL files that assocaited with the microarray data from tabet et al. 2015

+File naming scheme:
+ID number followed by wether the sample if from the Input sample (baseline) or from the expreimental (CLIP).
+These samples are further organized by the sameple type and number, where (Wt) indicates samples collected from the control group and KO indicates samples collecterd from the mutant line.

 ### Data downloaded 2.23.19 from GSE51649
+link to Geo DataSets : https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE51649

 #CEL file data info
 GSM1250103	Input_WT1